PeterCamilleri/ruby_sscanf/README.md

 end of the input.
 For example a width of -1 will grab all of the remaining input data.
 * d - Scan for an (optionally signed) decimal number.
-* f - Scan for an (optionally signed) floating point number.
 * i - Scan for an (optionally signed) integer.
 If the number begins with '0x' or '0X', process hexadecimal; with '0b' or '0B', process binary, if '0', '0o', or '0O', process octal, else process decimal.